 Australia is home to two species of crocodiles: the saltwater crocodile and the freshwater crocodile.
 Freshwater crocodiles are around 3 meters long, and saltwater ones can reach up to 7.
 There are nearly as many crocodiles as humans in the northern territory.
 You can see some crocodiles on Adelaide River Cruises’ one-hour tours, about an hour out of Darwin.
 They can also be found near the Daintree in tropical North Queensland.

-Commonly found in the tropical rainforests of Australia, the cassowary is a gigantic dinosaur-like bird, standing at 5 feet tall (it has been documented that they are even taller).
-The cassowary bird cannot fly but is very fast on land and in water.
-They are quite shy, but can be found in the Australian rainforest region of tropical north Queensland.
+Commonly found in the tropical rainforests of Australia, the cassowary is a gigantic dinosaur-like bird, standing at 5 feet tall.
+Did you know the cassowary cannot fly but is very fast on land and in water.
+They are very shy, and can be found in the Australian rainforest region of tropical north Queensland.

-Echidnas can be found throughout Australia, but they are very shy, so they can be hard to spot.
+Echidnas can be found throughout Australia, but they are very shy.
 These small little mammals are known for their spikey backs and cute little waddles.
 Seeing one in the wild may be a little rare, but some places you may spot them are in New South Wales’ Murramarang National Park, near Batemans Bay, Phillip Island, or the Grampians in Victoria.